Some day, some time, it will happen. Our last day as a player or as a coach. It happens to all of us… and it’s ok.

 Step 1 – Learn the proper way to swing, throw and field.

 Step 2 – Do it the same, correct way.
 Do it a hundred times, a thousand times, a million times.
 Do it in the back yard with dad or mom (why not) or ANYBODY!
-The more you do it and do it right.the better you become.
+The more you do it & do it right, the better player you become.

-If you know anyone with a backyard pitching machine (yes, I know there’s not a lot of these lucky kids), tell me what kind of hitters they are.
+If you know anyone with a backyard pitching machine and batting cage (yes, I know there’s not a lot of these lucky kids), tell me what kind of hitters they are.
 Any good?
 You bet they probably are.
-And if they aren’t today.just wait and watch because they will be soon.
+And if they aren’t today, just wait and watch because they will be soon.

 “If you are in this game for any reason other than the kids.
 GET OUT NOW!